realm/realm-sync-demos/Inventory-app/README.md

 ## Folder Structure.

-The project has multiple projects into it each works as a seperate project.
+The project has multiple elementd in it, each works as a seperate project.

  - backend - The Realm project which has the realm config and schema's for this project.
- - frontend - The Admin dashboard to login and manage Inventory, Stores and Users.
+ - frontend - The Admin dashboard to login and manage Inventory, Stores, Jobs and Users.
  - android - The Store/Delivery User app.
- - ios - The Store/Delivery User app.
+ - iOS - The Store/Delivery User app.

-Each of this sub-folders will have required documentation to step-by-step installation and usage.
+Each of these sub-folders has required documentation and step-by-step installation and usage guides.